apache/sedona/docs/tutorial/raster.md

     )
 ```

-The image create is as below for the vector is:
+The image created is as below for the vector:

 ![Rasterized vector](../../image/rasterized-image.png)

 !!!note
-    The vector coordinates are buffed up to showcase the output, real use case, may or may not match the example.
+    The vector coordinates are buffed up to showcase the output, the real use case, may or may not match the example.

 ### Spatial range query

-Sedona provides raster predicates to do a range query using a geometry window, for example let's use [RS_Intersects](../../api/sql/Raster-operators#rs_intersects).
+Sedona provides raster predicates to do a range query using a geometry window, for example, let's use [RS_Intersects](../../api/sql/Raster-operators#rs_intersects).

 ```sql
 SELECT rast FROM rasterDf WHERE RS_Intersect(rast, ST_GeomFromWKT('POLYGON((0 0, 0 10, 10 10, 10 0, 0 0))'))